-Dr. Mark E. Richards is a world-renowned cosmetic surgeon with a practice in Bethesda that serves patients from all over the country.
+Dr. Mark E. Richards is a world-renowned plastic surgeon with a practice in Bethesda that serves patients from all over the country.
 Among the many expert services he offers are breast augmentation with implants and revision surgery for previously performed augmentations.
 If you are considering either of these procedures, please review the information below and contact our office to ask any questions you may have or to schedule a face-to-face consultation.
 Those who seek to improve their busts without implants may wish to learn more about breast lift and breast reduction procedures.
 These procedures, combined with others he offers such as tummy tuck, arm lift, and liposuction, can give you the body you’ve always dreamed of.

 Also On This Page: